 What is your favorite task at Stanton’s? – Pulling orders

 Where did you go to college? – Otterbein College (now University) – I have Bachelor degrees in Music Education and Applied Music (performance)

 What is your major instrument? – Saxophone

 Where or with whom do you currently perform/teach? – I play alto saxophone with Swing’s the Thing Big Band.
 Our recording, Walk on out the Door, is available at gigs and via download from iTunes and Amazon.

 What do you like to do in your spare time? – Besides playing with my son, I like reading, watching TV, & keeping up with Pittsburgh sports teams.
 I love checking out music, too, but don’t get to listen as much as I used to.

-What days of the week can you be reached at Stanton’s? – Monday-Tuesday and Thursday-Saturday
+What days of the week can you be reached at Stanton’s? – Tuesday-Saturday

 What is the last song/piece you listened to? – The closing theme to Curious George as I left for work this morning

 What is the last song/piece you played/sang? – Last played?
 An arrangement of Blue Suede Shoes.
 Last sang?
 Probably Godspeed (Sweet Dreams) by the Dixie Chicks; it’s a bedtime favorite!

 If you had a chance to perform with three musicians, living or dead, who would it be? – Mister Rogers, the Count Basie Orchestra, and the Dave Matthews Band.
 I also feel compelled to share my three favorite sax players: Sonny Rollins, Branford Marsalis, and Jeff Coffin